|

 2001 Sep 28.
 Samir Nazareth (1987) was arrested on July 14 while engaged in a Greenpeace protest against Star Wars tests at Vandenberg Air Force Base, California.
 He will appear in court on November 20, and faces up to 6 years in jail.
 This according to a Goanet news release.
 Opinion — Do we stand together as an Abuite family and help/intercede, or do we leave this irresponsible fellow to his fate?
 The issue is not only whether Star Wars is good or reprehensible.
 It's also that Samir is an adult with an Indian passport, who chose to confront a foreign military on its own soil, may have broken the law ... and is now complaining about his treatment.
 This is high-risk in-your-face behaviour, much like bungee-jumping.
 One has to be prepared to face the consequences of such actions, and to forfeit any expectations of mercy and influential intercession.
 That's not to say we can't be empathetic — we all took a few youthful risks climbing Golden Horn and swimming at Trevor Tal, and we must admire courage and conviction.
 The court will decide the lawbreaking bit and whether Greenpeace's position is defensible.
 We can only stand by and hope that the Nov 20 verdict will be just and reasonable, and that our schoolmate and his family don't come to too much grief. |

 2001 Sep 16.
 Sad news this morning about Sr Victoria who died peacefully at the age of 85 or thereabouts in Ajmer.
 She wasn't ill at all and the sisters were surprised at her sudden death.
 God rest her soul.
 We were so blessed to have her in Abu during all the years we were there.
-For us Brothers she was a Mother, always there to support and love us but never had a problem talking her mind especially when she felt we had bungled an issue.
+For us Brothers she was a mother, always there to support and love us but never had a problem talking her mind especially when she felt we had bungled an issue.
 Over the years I had been to Ajmer to see her on a number of occasions and her conversation always centered around Abu and you guys especially the devils in school!!
 She must be having quite a celebration with Bonny, and Br Morrow up above, and laughing at the lot of us Abuites.
 May her soul rest in peace.
 The funeral is tomorrow at 10.00 am — Br Cyril Christopher

 |